ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ### customElementsExportBehavior

 _default: `'default'`_

+By default, the `dist-custom-elements` output target generates a single file per component, and exports each of those files individually.

+In some cases, library authors may want to change this behavior, either to automatically define component children, provide a single file containing all component exports, etc.

 This config option provides additional behaviors that will alter the default component export _OR_ custom element definition behaviors for this target.
 The desired behavior can be set via the following in a project's Stencil config: